In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - ¼ teaspoon sweet smoked paprika

-- Let the butter come to room temperature.
+- If using, let the butter come to room temperature.

 - Coarsely chop the pine nuts.